 Emergency Care at Kettering General Hospital

-You should only call 999 or visit the ED in a real emergency.
+You should only call 999 or visit the Emergency Department in a real emergency

 This includes a serious injury or life-threatening problem such as loss of consciousness, severe breathing difficulty, heavy bleeding, severe chest pain, suspected broken bones, deep wounds (e.g. stab wounds), swallowing something harmful or poisonous or a drug overdose.